Series "Journalism for sale"

 2. journalists’ subjectivity

-3. antagonism against power
+3. antagonism toward powers

 The first is the existence of victims.
 We stand on the side of the victims and our goal is to bring them justice.
 We propose that the purpose of investigative journalism is to end the corruption, fraud, injustice and negligence by powerful forces that create victims.